teacheredu-euniwell/oer-diversity-inclusion/README.md

 [^1]: Thin teenage boy with long hair sitting in classroom, transition to female identiy.

-### 5.9 Universal factors of personality structure
+### 5.9 Universal Factors of Personality Structure

 People are diverse in personality.
 Being a sensitive teacher, it is important to know about general personality structures.
 According to the characteristics, you could be similar to some students while different to the others.